MicrosoftDocs/win32/desktop-src/PerfCtrs/using-workunit-perf_counters.md

 - user-friendly title for the Work Unit.

 > [!NOTE]
-> If a work unit information must be updated (for example, the title was changed), it retains its uniqueId.
+> If a Work Unit information must be updated (for example, the title was changed), it retains its uniqueId.
 New units must use new unique identifiers.
-The uniqueId must be concatenated using the pipe character "|", like the sample below.
+The uniqueId must be concatenated using the pipe character "|", like the [sample below](###Sample).

-Sample:
+### Sample

     "WorkUnit|1|4321|1019|Instance 1 of pid 1111, owned by 1111"
     "WorkUnit|1|8765|1019|Instance 1 of pid 5555, owned by 5555"